shaftoe/personal-website/src/pages/ai.md

 ## Philosophy

 I see AI coding agents as a force multiplier — not a replacement.
 Pi handles the mechanical parts of software development (scaffolding, refactoring, boilerplate) so I can focus on architecture, design decisions, and domain logic.
 Every change it produces is reviewed before it lands on `master`.

+I've been toying around with a few harnesses (Claude Code, Codex, OpenCode) and settled for <https://pi.dev> which follows a minimalistic approach that makes it very performant and easy to hack.
+It's fun, try it out and join me in the official Discord channel, I'm Al3xFor there ✌️